Quickstart

 3. Plug the adapter into mains power.

-4. The Power LED turns white within ~3 seconds.
+4. The Power LED turns solid white within ~3 seconds.

-Non-PD USB-C chargers may not negotiate the required voltage and the device may fail to boot.
-Use the included 27 W PD adapter, or wire a 9–30 V DC supply to the screw terminal.
+Standard USB-C phone chargers may not negotiate the required voltage and can trigger under-voltage warnings.
+If the Power LED does not turn on, confirm you are using the included 27 W USB-C PD adapter, or wire a 9–30 V DC supply into the screw terminal.
+Use only one power input at a time.

 4